sky-uk/q-go-assessment/README.md

 1. Add the ability to delete items.
 2. Be able to mark items as complete.
 And then toggle them back to incomplete.
-3. Add the ability to switch between viewing all items and only completed items.
+3. Add a filter than can be toggled to hide completed items.

 ## Finishing up

 When you are finished with the test please send it back to us (either a link to the repo, or a zip of the project).

-Let us know if there are any improvements you would have made if given more time.
+It would be great if you could write up a short summary of how you approached the task, and if there are any improvements you would have made if given more time.

 ## Notes